mleipzig/Tricks/qualtrics_autocomplete_no_typos.md

 with the `~1` referring to the form field ID you wish to reference.
 The form fields are <b>usually</b> ordered from 1 to how many form fields you have, but that's not always the case.
 You can check what the form field IDs are by exporting the data dictionary with instructions found <a href="https://www.qualtrics.com/community/discussion/1062/generate-survey-data-dictionary-and-export-to-word">here</a>

-Note what happens if you have names with ' in the autocomplete code like O'Reily.
-In these cases the autocomplete won't work so you must eliminate ' from your lists
+Note what happens if you have names with ' in the `var list` like `O'Reily`.
+In these cases the autocomplete won't work so you must eliminate ' from your lists.
+Make sure to note this choice if you make a key for your names and want to de-identify them.

 Also, in case you were wondering, you can make this list `var list =  ['insert', 'different', 'strings', 'like', 'this'] `